lizardsystem/lizard-waterbalance/doc/source/scripts.rst

 wbcompute
 ~~~~~~~~~

-Management command ``wbcompute`` computes a waterbalance for a configuration
+Script ``wbcompute`` computes a waterbalance for a configuration that is
-that is specified by three distinct XML files, viz.
+specified by three distinct XML files, viz.

   - a "parameters" file, which specifies the entities of the waterbalance
     model.
 Examples of such entities are buckets and pumping stations.